JustinMorgan/MEANSandbox/README.md

 # MeanSandbox
 This is a playground project to explore Node.js and the MEAN stack.
-It's an experimental project, and very much a work in progress. **Comments, suggestions, and pull requests welcome.**
+It's an experimental project, and very much a work in progress. **Comments, suggestions, and pull requests are welcome.**

 # Features
 ## Dynamic REST API generation